Where Sports Betting is Legal Now

 In January of 2022, Oregon switched from its own lottery app to DraftKings as its sole operator.
 A handful of Native American casinos operate retail sportsbooks.

-Notably, in-state college betting is prohibited.
+Notably, all college betting, not just in-state teams, is prohibited.

 Pennsylvania